lucidhyped/FOGLDN-proxylist/README.md

 # FOGLDN-proxylist
-Allows you to enter the FOGLDN Regions, The number of proxies you need, and saves it all in a txt file(proxies.txt)
+Allows you to enter the FOGLDN Regions, The number of proxies you need,asks if you want static or dynamic IP, and saves it all in a txt file(proxies.txt)

 pip install termcolor